About Stacey and Midwife for Your Life

 I can’t wait to see you succeed and I’d be honored to be the one to help you!

 Stacey Curnow helps women find and live their purpose.
 She left behind a 20-year career as a nurse-midwife – helping women give birth to babies – to help you give birth to your BIG dreams.

 She received her bachelor’s degree from Oberlin College, her nursing degree from the University of North Carolina at Chapel Hill and her master’s degree in midwifery from Yale University.

-She has been an enthusiastic student of positive psychology for years and applies it to her midwifery and mentoring programs with great success.
+She has been an enthusiastic student of positive psychology for years and applies it to her mentoring programs with great success.

 Hundreds of her articles have also been published in print magazines and online.

-She lives with her husband, young son, dog and 4 chickens.
+She lives with her husband, young son, dog and a chicken.